 Activities to measure mass properties of the Cruise Stage vehicle were performed on the spin table inside the Payload Hazardous Servicing Facility.
 Successful testing also was performed on NASA’s Mars Helicopter, which will be attached to Perseverance.
-The functional test (50 RPM spin) was executed on the stand in the airlock.
-This marked the last time the rotor blades will be operated until the rover reaches the Martian surface.
+The functional test (50 RPM spin) was performed on the stand in the airlock.
+This marked the final time the rotor blades will be operated until the rover reaches the Martian surface.

 The NASA Mars Helicopter will be the first aircraft to fly on another planet.
 The twin-rotor, solar-powered helicopter will remain encapsulated after landing, deploying once mission managers determine an acceptable area to conduct test flights.